dnielsen/spoutlet/docs/userMigration/api/userApi.markdown

 - There are a number of optional parameters you can send as a query string:
  - `limit` - specifies the maximum number of items you want to retrieve.
  - `offset` - specifies the number of items that you want to *skip* (from the start of the collection).
- - `createdSince` - specifies the date and time you want to use to filter out users that where created before this value. *Note*: you can only specify the date, not the time with this parameter.
+ - `createdSince` - specifies the date and time you want to use to filter out users that where created before this value.
+You can only specify the date, not the time with this parameter.
 The time will always be set to *00:00:00*.
 Additionally a user who is created on *00:00:00* will be included in that days result set.
 - For all optional parameters:
  - If you leave them blank, or pass an invalid value, you can see what they were actually set to while generated the response by looking at the `metaData.{parameterName}` value.
  - If you provide a valid value, the `metaData.{parameterName}` will match your value.